 Section 162(m) Limit on Deductibility of Compensation.
-Code Section 162(m) limits the deduction we can take for compensation it pays to our chief executive officer and the three other highest paid officers other than our chief financial officer (determined as of the end of each year) to \$1 million per year per individual.
-However, certain performance-based compensation that meets the requirements of Code Section 162(m) does not have to be included when determining whether the \$1 million limit has been met.
-The Plan is designed so that awards granted to the covered individuals may meet the Code Section 162(m) requirements for performance-based compensation.
+Code Section 162(m) limits the deduction we can take for compensation we pay to our chief executive officer and the three other highest paid officers other than our chief financial officer (determined as of the end of each year) to \$1 million per year per individual.
+However, as described under Proposal Six below, certain performance-based compensation that meets the requirements of Code Section 162(m) does not have to be included when determining whether the \$1 million limit has been met.
+The Plan is designed so that awards granted to the covered individuals may meet the Code Section 162(m) requirements for performance-based compensation if our shareholder approval the material terms of the performance goals under which the compensation is to be paid.